S-Samiksha/CX2006_Coding/README.md

 ---

-## Documentation (1 to 6 to finish by next lab session aka next monday; 7 onwards the next lab)
+## Documentation
 all .vpp files in github
+the word doc in the lab_3 submission

-1. Make sure ALL diagrams are coherent when reading, meaning the functions and class diagrams and the use case diagram, use case all match match (ensure it accommodates the stuff the TA said)
+1. Make sure ALL diagrams are coherent when reading, meaning the functions and class diagrams and the use case diagram, use case all match match (ensure it accommodates the stuff the TA said)  update according to the pdf

 > UC001 to UC004 (table and sequence): Melise
 > UC005 to UC007 (table and sequence: Arushi